-would give more schools a subgroup and offer valuable information on English learners to drive school improvement given the various instructional designs

-A same State-determined number is used for all students and subgroups. $\sqrt{Recommendation: The "N" count for the subgroup size should be reconsidered$ for both reporting and accountability purposes.
-Setting the "N" size at 20 fordisaggregating subgroup data would bring the accountability plan into alignmentwith the ILSC Article 14 C which mandates bilingual education when an attendancecenter has 20 or more students speaking the same language.
-Reducing the N count

-- Section 3.1 Accountability System (p.13-14) consideration: Under Title I, states must develop new accountability systems with interim measures of progress.
+- √ Recommendation: The "N" count for the subgroup size should be reconsidered for both reporting and accountability purposes.
+Setting the "N" size at 20 for disaggregating subgroup data would bring the accountability plan into alignment with the ILSC Article 14 C which mandates bilingual education when an attendance center has 20 or more students speaking the same language.
+Reducing the N count would give more schools a subgroup and offer valuable information on English learners to drive school improvement given the various instructional designs implemented across the state - Section 3.1 Accountability System (p.13-14) consideration: Under Title I, states must develop new accountability systems with interim measures of progress.
 Goals and interim measures must be designed to enable subgroups who are behind on achievement and graduation rate to make significant progress in closing the gap.
-Indicators-for all students and separately for each subgroup of students, include the following indicators: - Proficiency or attainment - Elementary/middle school growth OR other indicator implemented across the state

-- High school adjusted graduation rates

-- English Language proficiency

-- Other indicator of school quality or student success

-- Optional-High school growth

-- Optional-Elementary/middle school other

-- Optional-High school extended graduation rate

-- "Substantial weight" must be given to achievement, graduation rate or the other academic indicator, and English proficiency.
-In the aggregate, they must receive "much greater weight" than the indicator(s) of school quality or student success.

-\checkmark Recommendation: Growth and proficiency on content assessments are mentioned in the new ESSA law.
+Indicators-for all students and separately for each subgroup of students, include the following indicators: - Proficiency or attainment - Elementary/middle school growth OR other indicator - High school adjusted graduation rates - English Language proficiency - Other indicator of school quality or student success - Optional-High school growth - Optional-Elementary/middle school other - Optional-High school extended graduation rate - "Substantial weight" must be given to achievement, graduation rate or the other academic indicator, and English proficiency.
+In the aggregate, they must receive "much greater weight" than the indicator(s) of school quality or student success. - Necommendation: Growth and proficiency on content assessments are mentioned in the new ESSA law.
 Proficiency should not be assessed simply by the percentage of students scoring proficient on state exams.
 Under NCLB, this practice focused schools' efforts on those students who were close to meeting standards, leaving others further behind.
-The Forum echoes the recommendations of other stakeholders for encouraging the use of a proficiency index, which will focus attention on the growth of all students in a manner which is fair and reliable.

--Growth measures for high school are also important for ELs.
+The Forum echoes the recommendations of other stakeholders for encouraging the use of a proficiency index, which will focus attention on the growth of all students in a manner which is fair and reliable. - -Growth measures for high school are also important for ELs.
 Illinois has recently decided to use the SAT as the high school assessment for accountability purposes which will be given in eleventh grade.
 If the assessment only yields one data point, opportunities for improvement will be lost at the secondary level.
 Schools with significant immigrant populations will be at a disadvantage.
 Students who arrive to the U.S. in the middle grades and up have difficulty with the text level of college entrance exams which are written for native speakers.
 It is important to note, SAT does not offer accommodations or native options.
 Unless Illinois is able to implement a system which also captures growth at the secondary level, schools which serve as ports of entry will be adversely affected.

+Chicago, Illinois 60601